 - ANU College ANU College of Engineering Computing & Cybernetics

 - Course subject Engineering

 This course presents the principles and techniques fundamental to the analysis and design of digital communication systems.
-It focuses on the basic building blocks of a digital communication system (channel encoder/decoder, digital modulator/demodulator and channel characteristics).
-The emphasis is on mathematical underpinnings of communications theory along with practical applications.
+It focuses on the basic building blocks of a digital communication system (source encoder/decoder, channel encoder/decoder, digital modulator/demodulator and channel characteristics).
+The emphasis is on mathematical underpinnings of communications theory along with practical applications and emerging machine learning tools.
 Specific topics include:

 • Review of Probability and Random Processes and Modelling of Gaussian noise process.